-- Blood tests may be done to check for infection, electrolyte levels, or other causes of heart block.
+- Blood tests may be done to check for infection, measure your electrolyte levels, or check for other causes of heart block.

 - A chest x-ray will show the size of your heart and check for fluid in your lungs.

-- A stress test helps caregivers see the changes that take place in your heart while it is under stress.
-Caregivers may place stress on your heart with exercise or medicine.
-Ask your caregiver for more information about this test.
+- A stress test helps healthcare providers see the changes that take place in your heart while it is under stress.
+Healthcare providers may place stress on your heart with exercise or medicine.

 How is heart block treated?

 Treatment depends on how severe your heart block is.
 You may not need any treatment.
-When symptoms are severe, you may need any of the following:
+When symptoms are severe, you may need the following: